aryanR27/Customer-360-BigData-pipeline/README.md

 1. **Data Ingestion:**
    - The order file is expected to be available in the specified S3 bucket every day.
+   - Make sure to setup the bucket policy for making it publicly accessible.
+You can use the policy generator.

 2. **Data Processing:**
    - The data is fetched from the S3 bucket to the edge node for processing.